-South Jersey Attorney Lawyer Defends Clients Charged with Prescription Drug Crimes in Mercer County, Monmouth County, Middlesex County, and Burlington County, NJ
+South Jersey Attorneys Defend Clients Charged with Prescription Drug Crimes in Mercer County, Monmouth County, and Middlesex County, NJ

 It is no secret that law enforcement officials throughout the country are cracking down on prescription drug abuse.
 Because of the potentially life-threatening results of misusing prescription drugs, the penalties for prescription drug crimes can be extremely severe and, in many cases, unexpected.
 If you have been accused of a crime involving prescription drugs in New Jersey, it is vital to contact an experienced West Windsor prescription drug crimes lawyer to build a strong defense against the charges in order to avoid a lengthy jail sentence.

-At the Law Offices of Lauren E. Scardella, I take all allegations of illegal prescription drug activities particularly seriously, and I personally handle each and every case from arrest through sentencing and appeal.
+At Aydelotte & Scardella Law LLC, we take all allegations of illegal prescription drug activities particularly seriously, and personally handle each and every case from arrest through sentencing and appeal.
 Conviction for a prescription drug crime in NJ can be devastating to a person’s future.
-That is why I fight to help my clients avoid conviction.
-In many cases, I work with the prosecution to avoid trial and suspend the charges entirely so that my clients can get the help they need.
-I am an experienced Hamilton prescription drug crimes lawyer who understands what is needed to win these types of cases.
-Contact my office today at 609-587-1144 to schedule a free initial consultation so that I can evaluate your case and chart out a course of action to obtain the best possible results.
+That is why we fight to help our clients avoid conviction.
+In many cases, we work with the prosecution to avoid trial and suspend the charges entirely so that our clients can get the help they need.
+We are experienced Hamilton prescription drug crimes lawyers who understand what is needed to win these types of cases.
+Contact our office today at 609-587-1144 to schedule a free initial consultation so that we can evaluate your case and chart out a course of action to obtain the best possible results.

 Types of Prescription Drug Crimes in East Windsor, NJ

 New Jersey categorizes controlled dangerous substances (CDS) into five schedules, based on the substance’s currently accepted medicinal use, the drug’s potential for abuse, and the drug’s potential for causing addiction if it is abused.
 Prescription drug crimes in New Jersey are governed by a complex statutory scheme that involves a range of penalties that can be relatively minor or exceptionally harsh, depending on the classification and schedule.
 Common prescription drugs that are abused in NJ include Adderall, Oxycodone, Percocet, Ritalin, Xanax, and Vicodin.
 Potential charges for misusing these and other prescription drugs can include: